St Jerome’s Laneway Festival, Silo Park, Auckland 2015 - Stella Gardiner

 “The first time Mark and I came up with the idea of bringing Laneway to New Zealand was at a BBQ out the back of my office in Grey Lynn, probably sometime in 2008,” says Ben Howe.
 “I’d already been touring overseas bands for four or five years as the promoter Mystery Girl Presents, but we both felt like doing something a bit more ambitious.
 At that time the Big Day Out was pretty much the only festival option, and we agreed there might be space for something new and a little more left of centre as well.

 “Mark and me both started putting feelers out about possibly bringing Laneway to New Zealand.
 Of course Danny, the ever ambitious guy he is, was really keen to expand.
-In 2009 Mark and I went over to Laneway in Melbourne, which was a year they happened to have a few venue issues with capacities.
+In 2009 Mark and I went over to Laneway in Melbourne, which was a year they happened to have a few venue issues with capacity.
 After that I think everyone realised we needed someone with more experience to manage the logistical side of things, so Manolo [Echave] came on board.”

 “The Australian partner with Danny was Chugg Entertainment, Michael Chugg,” says Kneebone.
 “And Chugg quite rightly said these two guys have no idea how to put on a show.
 I have a guy in New Zealand called Manolo Echave, he does know how to put on a show.
 So the three of us kind of got into this weird forced marriage to put on Laneway, and it worked.”